TheSeems/TMoney/README.md

 ### Balance
 /tmoney (economy) [player] - Get balance of player in certain economy
 ### Deposit
-/tmoney deposit (economy) [player] - Deposit money on player's balance in certain economy
+/tmoney deposit (economy) [player] [amount] - Deposit money on player's balance in certain economy
 ### Withdraw
-/tmoney withdraw (economy) [player] - Withdraw money from player's balance in certain economy
+/tmoney withdraw (economy) [player] [amount] - Withdraw money from player's balance in certain economy
+### Reload
+/tmoney reload - Reloads the config
+### List
+/tmoney list - Returns a list of all economies there are

 ## PlaceholderAPI
 This plugin provides placeholder: `%tmoney_<economy>%`